 As a vital component of the Faculty of Medicine, Dentistry, and Health Sciences, the University of Melbourne Medical School boasts a rich legacy as the oldest medical school in Australia.
 Its sterling reputation extends worldwide, recognised for its leadership in medical education, cutting-edge research, and influence on health policy and practice.
 Covering a wide array of medical disciplines, including rural health, the school remains at the forefront of innovation and advancement in healthcare.

-At the University of Melbourne Medical School, prospective doctors can embark on a transformative journey through the Graduate Entry Doctor of Medicine program—a rigorous four-year, full-time course.
+At the University of Melbourne Medical School, prospective doctors can embark on a transformative journey through the Graduate Entry Doctor of Medicine program — a rigorous four-year, full-time course.
 Pioneering in its approach, the University of Melbourne was the first in Australia to introduce a medical degree at the master's level, catering to graduates seeking to transition into the medical profession seamlessly.

-- 1-year integrated Bioscience and clinical learning using case-based teaching
+- 1-year integrated Bioscience and clinical learning using case-based teaching.

 - Discovery subjects that allow students to explore areas of specified interest.